vrithikagarg/Chronic_Kidney_Disease/README.md

 So here the code uploaded is about Phase-2 Project.

-You gotta download a few libraries bro before running the code. the libraries are downloaded in Anaconda Prompt.
+You gotta download a few libraries before running the code.
+The libraries are downloaded in Anaconda Prompt.